 A: Yes, anyone can begin learning music at any age.
 The lessons will be tailored to your specific goals.

 A: Our teachers have studied various methods of teaching including Kodaly, Orff, Dalcroze, Suzuki, etc. Our lessons include developing proper technique, sight-reading, ear-training, and musicianship, while learning various styles and pieces.

-A: For piano students in Bexley, Ohio an acoustic piano is desirable, though not required.
-A keyboard with weighted keys is also acceptable.
+A: For trombone students in Bexley, Ohio an acoustic trombone is desired.

 *From her review of Music and Early Language Acquisition from Frontiers in Psychology.